onflow/FRW-monorepo/docs/import-from-mobile.md

 ---

-# Technical Details
+## Technical Details: Import Multiple Accounts from Mobile

 ### Extension (Frontend)

-- **Mnemonic Generation:**
-  - The extension generates a new mnemonic and prompts the user to confirm it.
-The mnemonic is kept in memory and not saved until the backend confirms the public key addition.
 - **WalletConnect Initialization:**
   - The extension initializes a WalletConnect session and generates a QR code for the user to scan.
 - **Session Handling:**
-  - On connection, the extension sends the new public key(s) to the mobile app.
+  - On connection, the extension sends the existing profile's public key(s) to the mobile app, along with the selected network.
-- **Mobile Profile Selection:**
+- **Mobile Account Selection:**
-  - The mobile app prompts the user to select a profile to which the new public key(s) will be added.
+  - The mobile app prompts the user to select specific accounts to which the public key(s) will be added.
 - **Public Key Addition:**
-  - The mobile app creates a **batch transaction** per network (mainnet and testnet) to add all provided public keys to all accounts of the selected profile and updates the backend.
+  - The mobile app creates a **batch transaction** to add all provided public keys to all selected accounts on the specified network and updates the backend.
 - **Confirmation and Finalization:**
   - Once the backend confirms the public keys are added, the mobile app notifies the extension via WalletConnect.
-  - The extension then prompts the user for their password, saves the mnemonic in the keyring, and logs the user into the imported profile.
+  - The extension updates its local cache for the imported accounts and notifies the user that the accounts have been added.

 ### Mobile App (Backend Coordination)

-- **Profile Selection and Transaction:**
+- **Account Selection and Transaction:**
-  - The mobile app receives the new public key(s) from the extension, prompts the user to select a profile, and creates a **batch transaction** per network to add all keys to all relevant accounts.
+  - The mobile app receives the public key(s) and network from the extension, prompts the user to select accounts, and creates a **batch transaction** to add all keys to all selected accounts on the specified network.
+See issue [FRW-web-next #380](https://github.com/onflow/FRW-web-next/issues/380) for details of how to do this.
 - **Backend Update:**
-  - The mobile app updates the backend to associate the new public keys with the user for each network.
+  - The mobile app updates the backend to associate the new public keys with the selected accounts.
   - Call the `v3/sync` API call
 - **Session Confirmation:**
-  - The mobile app sends a confirmation response to the extension via WalletConnect, signaling that the extension can now safely prompt for password, save the mnemonic, and log in.
+  - The mobile app sends a confirmation response to the extension via WalletConnect, signaling that the extension can now update its local cache and notify the user.

 ---

-## Security Considerations
+## Security Considerations: Import Multiple Accounts from Mobile

-- **Mnemonic Handling:**
+- **Key Handling:**
-  - The mnemonic is only saved in the extension after the public key is successfully added to the user's accounts, preventing empty or orphaned profiles.
+  - Only the public key(s) from the existing extension profile are sent; no new mnemonic or private key is generated or transmitted.
 - **End-to-End Security:**
-  - Sensitive data (mnemonic, private key) never leaves the user's devices unencrypted.
+  - Sensitive data (private key, mnemonic) never leaves the user's devices unencrypted.
 All communication between extension and mobile is via WalletConnect.
 - **User Confirmation:**
-  - The user must confirm the mnemonic and select the profile on mobile, ensuring explicit consent for key addition.
+  - The user must explicitly select which accounts to import on the mobile app, ensuring consent for key addition.
-- **Password Prompt Timing:**
+- **Cache Consistency:**
-  - The password is only requested after backend confirmation, ensuring the mnemonic is not persisted prematurely.
+  - The extension updates its local cache only after backend confirmation, reducing the risk of inconsistent state.
+- **No Password Prompt:**
+  - Since no new mnemonic is generated, the user is not prompted for a password during this flow.

 ---

-## User Experience

-- The process is designed to be seamless: confirm mnemonic, scan QR, approve on mobile, enter password, and you're done.
-- All sensitive operations (like handling the mnemonic) are performed locally and only finalized after backend confirmation.